Coronavirus crisis: Colton doctor invents device to protect medical workers caring for COVID-19 patients

-COLTON, Calif.
-(KABC) -- Arrowhead Regional Medical Center in Colton has faced healthcare crisis before but the 2014 Ebola scare led to one of its doctors inventing a device could soon be used to help care for COVID-19 patients.

-"When we had Ebola, I was watching them convert rooms into negative pressure rooms which is a lot of work and in addition to that you have to create an anti-chamber where you get your equipment on," said Dr. Mark Comunale, Chairman of the department of anesthesia.
+"When we had Ebola, I was watching them convert rooms into negative-pressure rooms, which is a lot of work.
+And in addition to that, you have to create an anti-chamber where you get your equipment on," said Dr. Mark Comunale, chairman of the hospital's anesthesia department.

-Dr. Comunale got to work on a solution and came up with a Patient Isolation Transport Unit.
-Instead of taking up an entire room for an infected patient a chamber could be built around them.
+Comunale got to work on a solution and came up with a Patient Isolation Transport Unit.
+Instead of taking up an entire room for an infected patient, a chamber could be built around them.

-For the past two years, Dr. Comunale has been working with the Food and Drug Administration on getting the device approved when COVID-19 hit the U.S. He applied with the regulator for emergency use authorization to have it fast tracked.
+For the past two years, Comunale has been working with the Food and Drug Administration on getting the device approved when COVID-19 hit the U.S. He applied with the regulator for emergency use authorization to have it fast-tracked.

 Three motors help to scrub the air of contaminants before filtering the air out.